Muon anomalous magnetic dipole moment in the $\mu\nu$SSM: Numerical analysis

 where the accurate Higgs boson mass can give stringent constraint on parameter space for the model.
-In our previous work~\cite{Zhang-MASS}, the radiative corrections to the Higgs boson masses in the $\mu\nu$SSM are discussed.
+In our previous work~\cite{Zhang-MASS}, the Higgs boson masses in the $\mu\nu$SSM including the main two-loop radiative corrections are discussed.
 Through the work, here the scanning results are constrained by the lightest Higgs boson mass with $124.68\,{\rm GeV}\leq m_{{h}} \leq125.52\:{\rm GeV}$, where a $3 \sigma$ experimental error is considered.
+For the signal strengths of the light Higgs boson decay modes $h \rightarrow \gamma\gamma, \;WW^*, \;ZZ^*, \; b\bar b, \;\tau\bar\tau, \;\mu\bar\mu$, we adopt the averages of the results from PDG which reads~\cite{PDG1}